lukassakwa/WeatherApp/README.md

     Retrofit 2 - A type-safe HTTP client for Android and Java OpenWeatherMap - Weather API
     Gson - A Java serialization/deserialization library
+    Picasso - A powerful image downloading and caching library for Android